Sage-Bionetworks/DesignSystem/privacy_toolkit.md

     image: participant-centered.svg
     description: Participants have a better understanding of how their data is contributing to research but also retain their ability to control their data.
 pattern_title: Using the Privacy Toolkit for your Digital Study
-pattern_subtitle: Connecting with your users through multiple touchpoints throughout all of the stages of your study.
+pattern_subtitle: Explore some of the respectful ways to approach privacy and data collection in all the participants’ touchpoints in your digital research study.
 patterns:
   - title: Getting Started
     header_color: E566A1
     image: privacy-heart-capture-feature.svg
-    description: Explore some of the respectful ways to approach privacy and data collection in all the participants’ touchpoints in your digital research study.
-Here are some best practices on how to deal with the notorious cookie prompts, intrusive permission requests, off-putting push notifications, and offboarding experience.
+    description: Here are some best practices on how to deal with the cookie prompts and best practices to consider when drafting your Privacy Policy.
+These patterns set the tone with the user from the start that privacy is important.
     links:
-      - title: Permission
+      - title: Cookies
-        link: #
+        link: /cookies.html
       - title: Privacy Policy
-        link: #
-      - title: Traffic Light
         link: #
     add_a_pattern_link: https://forms.gle/81UvA3gT63kJmr3V8